"Juvenile Criminal Defense Strategies"

 Juvenile records are not as sealed as many would believe.
 If your child is arrested on drug charges in the future, those juvenile records would be accessible to prosecutors and could lead to your child facing more serious consequences as an adult.
 While some records do become sealed when your child reaches his or her mid twenties, it is advisable to contact a lawyer to discuss.

-To schedule a free initial consultation with an Orlando juvenile drug charges attorney at The Umansky Law Firm, contact us through this website or call (407) 228-3838.
+To schedule a free case review with an Orlando juvenile drug charges attorney at The Umansky Law Firm, contact our juvenile attorneys at 407-228-3838.